ozyurtf/cpu-scheduler/README.md

 The advantage of putting threads to the user space entirely is that user-level threads can be implemented in an operating system that does not support multithreading.
 This approach is also developed to run on kernels that are not capable of multithreading.
 With this approach, threads are implemented in the library/application and all the thread management is handled in there (user space).

-In addition, if there is a process named process A, only one thread of the process A can be executed at a given time (Why ?)
+In addition, because kernel is not aware of the existence of threads, and it only recognizes the processes, only one thread of the process can be executed at a given time.

 When we implement the threads in the user space, each process needs its own private thread table in the userspace.
 This thread table basically contains thread ID, and thread control block pairs for each thread.
 Thread tables are analogous to the kernel's process table except that it keeps track of the properties of each thread (e.g. thread ID, thread stack, thread state, register values, priority, etc.).